Coast Guard, DHS.

 This deviation is effective from 12:01 a.m. on June 4, 2018, to 11:59 p.m. on July 31, 2018.

 The docket for this deviation, USCG-2018-0437 is available at http://www.regulations.gov.
 Type the docket number in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this deviation.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this temporary deviation, call or email Judy Leung-Yee, Bridge Management Specialist, First District Bridge Branch, U.S. Coast Guard, telephone 212-514-4336, email Judy.K.Leung-Yee@uscg.mil.

 Start Supplemental Information

-New York City Transit, the owner of the bridge, requested a temporary deviation from the normal operating schedule to facilitate the replacement of track panels.
-The Broadway Bridge across the Harlem River, mile 6.8, has a vertical clearance in the closed position of 24 feet at mean high water and 29 feet at mean low water.
-The existing bridge operating regulations are listed at 33 CFR 117.789(b)(1).
+MTA Metro-North Railroad, the bridge owner, requested a temporary deviation from the normal operating schedule to allow the bridge to open for marine traffic with 24 hour advance notice during construction in the bridge control room.
+The Metro North (Park Avenue) Bridge across the Harlem River, mile 2.1, has a vertical clearance in the closed position of 25 feet at mean high water and 30 feet at mean low water.
+The existing bridge operating regulations are listed at 33 CFR 117.789(c).